Trucker Per Diem & The 10% Ownership-Related Party Rule

 Disclaimer: This article is for information purposes only and cannot be cited as precedent or relied upon in a tax dispute before the IRS.

-Copyright 2023 Mark Sullivan Consulting, PLLC; Per Diem Plus, LLC.
+Copyright 2023-2025 Price Kong, CPAs & Consultants, PC; Per Diem Plus, LLC.
 Per Diem Plus proprietary software is the trademark of Per Diem Plus, LLC.®